-37 Does secondary liability exist for indirect copyright infringement?
+40 Does secondary liability exist for indirect copyright infringement?
 What actions incur such liability?

-As a general rule, in case the conditions of the criminal/civil liability are met in relation to the acts of a person, the liability of such is triggered.
+As a general rule, in cases where the conditions of criminal or civil liability are met in relation to the acts of a person, the liability of such is triggered.

-38 What remedies are available against a copyright infringer?
+41 What remedies are available against a copyright infringer?

 Copyright infringement may trigger criminal, civil or administrative liability.
-Preliminary injunctions and/or precautionary measures may be granted by the competent courts, upon the titleholder's request.
-Also, the titleholder may request to the competent authorities the During the past years, initiatives for amending the copyright law in Romania have been presented to the Parliament.
-As the last such initiative was rejected in March 2010 by the Deputies Chamber, it is likely that an amended draft law shall be promoted in the coming months.

-seizure of the goods suspected of infringing its rights.
+Preliminary injunctions or precautionary measures, or both, may be granted by the competent courts, upon the titleholder's request.
+In addition, the titleholder may request to the competent authorities the seizure of the goods suspected of infringing its rights.

-39 Is there a time limit for seeking remedies?
+42 Is there a time limit for seeking remedies?